Tom Felton

 Tom Felton and Emma Watson

-Том began to have these thoughts after breaking up with Jade Gordon, who worked as a stunt coordinator on "Harry Potter," and played the role of Astoria, Draco's wife, in the last part of the saga.
-As often happens, the on-screen romance turned into a real one, and after filming ended, the lovers fully surrendered to their feelings.
+Tom started thinking this way after his breakup with Jade Gordon, who worked as a stunt coordinator on "Harry Potter," and played the role of Astoria, Draco's wife, in the last part of the saga.
+Like so many co-stars, their on-screen chemistry became real, and once filming wrapped, they dove headfirst into their relationship.

 Tom Felton and Jade Gordon